 First, you’ll need an incubator.
 Trainers will be rewarded with an incubator with unlimited uses early on for leveling up, and you’ll also sometimes get limited-use incubators as rewards for leveling; they’re also available for purchase in the Shop menu.
 When you have an egg you want to hatch, select it on the Egg menu to pop it into an incubator, and then start walking.
-Each egg will have its own distance requirement to hatch it: Either 2km, 5km, or 10km.
+Each egg will have its own distance requirement to hatch it: Either 2 km, 5 km, 7 km, or 10 km.
 Once you’ve walked the required distance, the egg will hatch.
-The longer the distance requirement, the more likely the egg will contain a rarer or stronger Pokémon, but each kind of egg has its own specific slate of Pokémon that could appear inside it, so you don’t only want to focus on 10km eggs at all times.
+The longer the distance requirement, the more likely the egg will contain a rarer or stronger Pokémon.
+Each kind of egg has its own specific slate of Pokémon that could appear inside it, so you don’t only want to focus on 10 km eggs at all times.
 Hatching eggs with shorter distances will often yield more common Pokémon, but with the upshot that you’ll receive more candies and Stardust than you would from merely catching those Pokémon.
 Note that while many Pokemon are hatchable from eggs, only the first level evolution or non-evolving Pokemon will hatch from eggs.

-Lucky Eggs are in-game items that you receive as level rewards starting at Level 9, and can purchase from the Shop menu.
+Lucky Eggs are in-game items that you receive as level rewards starting at level nine, and they can also be purchased from the Shop menu.
 They double the amount of experience points you collect in a span of 30 minutes.
 Using a Lucky Egg at the right time can seriously spike your experience points and help carry you to the next trainer level fast, if you know how to use them.

 How to use Pokéstops and items

-Pokéstops are helpful in that they award you with plenty of items like Pokéballs, things to do like Field Research assignments, gifts for your friends, and a small bit of experience points that will aid you on your adventure.
+Pokéstops are helpful in that they award you with plenty of items (like Pokéballs), things to do (like field research assignments), gifts for your friends, and experience points that will aid you on your adventure.
 They appear in the game as small blue beacons that animate as you get close to them, usually at important real-world locations and landmarks.
 You’ll want to hit up plenty of them to keep your reserves well-stocked and ready for whatever Pokémon you encounter.

 Accessing Pokéstops is usually a quick and simple activity — just tap on the stop once you’re nearby, spin the picture, and collect your items.
 However, there are some small ways you can maximize your Pokéstop use.